-For more information about the project please contact Tariq Anderson, NCB Research and Policy Assistant, firstname.lastname@example.org
+For more information about the project please contact Ben Fraser, NCB Policy and Public Affairs Officer, [email protected]

-Lived experience will be at the heart of the Living Assessments programme of work.
-We will be recruiting three Experts by Experience groups.
-Experts by experience groups are a way for people directly affected by policies to share their personal experiences in a meaningful way.
+Lived experience is at the heart of the Living Assessments programme of work and we have recruited three Experts by Experience groups.
+The Experts by Experience groups are a way for people directly affected by policies to share their personal experiences in a meaningful way.

 Disabled children and young people, 11 - 25 years old

 Adult care leavers, 16 - 25 years old

 Parents and carers whose children have experienced social care assessments, 0 - 25 years old

 Recruitment for our ‘experts by experience’ is on going.
 If you identify with any of the above groups then we would love to hear from you!